England complete incredible record win over India

 And yet, England's insistence that they could chase any target was proved correct, thanks largely to the cavalier progress they made on a scintillating fourth afternoon.

-Strangely, given the magnitude of the result, the fifth morning was almost anti-climatic.
+Strangely, given the magnitude of the result, the fifth morning was almost anticlimactic.

 Edgbaston was far from full despite all of the available free tickets being taken, while Root and Bairstow removed what little jeopardy remained in the chase.